A Reader Asks:

 The shape of the meat makes a difference, too.
 If you were to take that same 6 pound butt roast and slice it into 1 inch thick steaks, it would take less time to become fall-apart tender.

 But thinner cuts tend to dry out more if cooking to the shredding stage.
-However, if you were cooking the steaks up to 145°F, you'd save a considerable amount of time.
+However, if you were cooking the pork up to 145°F, you'd save a considerable amount of time.

 About smoker temperature, when yours is set on "Medium", you really don't know what the temperature of the smoke chamber is. (on a vertical electric smoker, you'd consider the smoke chamber to be the level at which the meat is...not at the top of the lid, where some smoker thermometers are mounted)